-Community organizations often tackle a great variety of issues such as social services and community cleanups as well as many more activities.
+Community organizations often tackle a great variety of issues such as social services and community cleanups.
 Community organizations that are concerned with the development of the community can become a Registered Community Organization (RCO) in order to have a formal role in the current development projects as well as neighborhood planning processes.

 Why does Pittsburgh have RCOs?

 The RCO framework was written into the Administrative Code to provide a standard and predictable method for community input on development activities and planning processes throughout the city.
-This framework establishes the criteria for becoming a RCO and delineates the relationships between RCOs and the Department of City Planning.
-Additionally, the code outlines a specific set of responsibilities and procedures to which RCOs, applicants, and the City must adhere prior to public hearings.
-Note, individual community members and/or organizations are entitled to testify and/or to send letters to the Boards and Commissions regardless of RCO status.
+This framework establishes the criteria for becoming an RCO and delineates the relationships between RCOs and the Department of City Planning.
+Additionally, the code outlines a specific set of responsibilities and procedures to which RCOs, applicants and the City must adhere prior to public hearings.
+Note: individual community members and/or organizations are entitled to testify and/or to send letters to the Boards and Commissions regardless of RCO status.

-What are the benefits of becoming a RCO?
+What are the benefits of becoming an RCO?

 - Notification of public hearings (for projects requiring a public hearing and meeting a development threshold)

-- Guaranteed meeting with developer / applicant prior to public hearing (for projects requiring a public hearing and meeting a development threshold)
+- Guaranteed meeting with developer/applicant prior to a public hearing (for projects requiring a public hearing and meeting a development threshold)

 - Neighborhood Plans developed with RCO(s) may be adopted by the Planning Commission

-What is the criteria for becoming a RCO?
+What are the criteria for becoming an RCO?

-- 501(c)3 nonprofit corporation in good standing with the state of Pennsylvania, or affiliation with a 501(c)3 nonprofit corporation in good standing with the state of Pennsylvania via a Memorandum of Understanding
+- 501(c)3 nonprofit organization in good standing with the state of Pennsylvania, or affiliation with a 501(c)3 nonprofit corporation in good standing with the state of Pennsylvania via a Memorandum of Understanding

 - Adopted bylaws